-When your property appreciates you have more resources to borrow against, and you make a bigger profit when you sell.
-There are various reasons why property values in San Diego waver.
-So, how can you be sure what you're purchasing today will appreciate over time?
-Choosing a real estate agent in San Diego who understands the factors that drive local prices is the most important thing.
+When your property appreciates you have more resources to borrow against, and you'll create a larger profit when you sell.
+Property values in San Diego go up and down for a variety of reasons, so how will you be sure what you're investing in today won't depreciate the day after you close?
+Choosing a REALTOR® in San Diego who understands the factors that drive local prices is the most important part.

-The economy is believed to be the most crucial factor impacting real estate appreciation.
-It goes without saying that interest rates, employment, business growth, government programs and numerous other national factors have a measurable effect on your property's worth.
-However, your house's value and the aspects that play the most significant role in its appreciation are specific to the local San Diego economy and housing market.
+The economy is thought to be the most influential factor affecting real estate appreciation.
+Naturally, interest rates, unemployment, job growth, government programs and several other national determinants have a definite effect on your property's worth.
+But the most influential things that figure your home's value are particular to the local San Diego economy and residential market.

-Recent sales - Your agent should give you reports on the recent real estate sales in the areas that you're asking about.
+Recent sales - Your real estate agent should give you facts and figures on the recent real estate sales in the neighborhoods that you're asking about.
 You'll want to know average time on market, selling versus listing price and more.

-The local economy - Are local businesses hiring?
-Have companies moved into or away from an area?
-Is there a fair combination of job types in an area, or does it rely upon just one industry?
-Is the blend of commercial and residential development changing?
-These items play a part.
+Economic factors - Have companies moved into or away from an area?
+Are local businesses hiring?
+Is there a fair mix of jobs in an area, or does it depend on just one industry?
+Each of these elements plays a role.